 Incentive zones can play an important role in enticing companies to make additional economic investments through expansion and/or relocation.
-Imperial County is a growing county in the State of California offering a vast number of business opportunities along with a large number of trade possibilities.
+Imperial County is a growing county in the State of California offering a vast number of business opportunities, along with a large number of trade possibilities.

-There are several state and federal initiatives in the Imperial County that promote economic development through incentives to employers in the Imperial County.
+There are several state and federal initiatives in the Imperial County that promote economic development through incentives to employers.
 These incentives are available for qualifying existing and new businesses.